Lees Brook Community School students needs a catered for from a wide variety backgrounds including Special Educational Needs.

 SENCo (Assistant Head) James Hatton Qualified Teacher

-Assistant SENCo, Sarah Macleod Qualified Teacher.
+Deputy SENCo, Sarah Macleod Qualified Teacher.

 Learning Centre Manager Kate Russell Higher Level Teaching Assistant